 Text copied to clipboard!

-• How do you approach working with students with hearing loss?
+• How do you approach developing individualized education plans for students with hearing loss?

-• How do you stay current with the latest research and developments in audiology?
+• How do you stay current with advancements in audiology and educational support?